viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

    In your vision service’s panel, select the color your vision service will be detecting, as well as a hue tolerance and a segment size (in pixels).
    Use a color picker like [colorpicker.me](https://colorpicker.me/) to approximate the color of your line and get the corresponding hex code to put in your config.
-   We used `#19FFD9` to match the color of our green electrical tape.
-   We used a segment size of 100 pixels, and a tolerance of 0.06, but you can tweak these later to fine tune your line follower.
+   We used #19FFD9 to match the color of our green electrical tape, and specified a segment size of 100 pixels with a tolerance of 0.06, but you can tweak these later to fine tune your line follower.

    Click **Save config** in the bottom left corner of the screen.